 Wake the Tiger, St Philips

-Think Harry Potter meets Avatar meets meets a non-terrifying Stranger Things mixed in with all the weird, surreal and wonderful daydreams you’ve ever had.
+Think Harry Potter meets Avatar meets meets a less-terrifying Stranger Things mixed in with all the weird, surreal and wonderful daydreams you’ve ever had.
 Secret doors, bookcases disguising hidden rooms, a mystical land discovered through a wardrobe, upside down areas, glowing neon worlds and the chance to touch, interact, press buttons that make things happen and seek out the secrets.
 Plus so much more.
 Utterly magical, needs to be seen to be believed!

 Outdoor summer events and activities in Bristol

-Mini trains at Ashton Court Railway (21, 28, 29 August)
+Mini trains at Ashton Court Railway (various dates)

 Based in the top part of Ashton Court Estate, this fun mini railway run by Bristol Model Engineers is a firm favourite with families.
-Featuring a selection of real steam, electric and petrol driven trains (£1.50 per ride, or 5 for £6.50), it’s brilliant, cheap fun.
+Featuring a selection of real steam, electric and petrol driven trains (£1.75 per ride, or 5 for £7.50), it’s brilliant, cheap fun.
 Take a picnic and make a day of it!

 Summer day trips from Bristol – what’s on nearby?